This article was originally published by Jorge Antonio Rocha on Aztec Reports, an Espacio partner publication.

 “Things are going well.
 We spoke yesterday with Mr. Elon Musk, the director of Tesla.
 There is already an understanding; they are going to dedicate the investment to Mexico, and the plant will be established in Monterrey with a series of commitments to address the problem of water scarcity,” the president said at a press conference.

 In 2022, northern Mexico experienced extreme water shortages, and Nuevo Leon issued a state of emergency last February due to lack of water.
-Declining rainfall is major factor, but locals also blame shortages on heavy industries, such as beverage plants, that are sucking aquifers dry.
+Declining rainfall is a major factor, but locals also blame shortages on heavy industries, such as beverage plants, that are sucking aquifers dry.

 Leading up to the announcement, the Mexican president seemed to have favored the central state of Hidalgo for the site of Tesla’s new plant, which is close to one of his signature infrastructure projects, the new Felipe Angeles International Airport.